The Tabernacle at Frieda and The Moon

 Sleeps 2 people

-Luxury glamping in Cornwall: Our tantalising treat of a totally tremendous tin tabernacle is truly terrific.
+Tabernacle with a hot tub in Cornwall: Our tantalising treat of a totally tremendous tin tabernacle is truly terrific.
 It sits in some of the prettiest countryside you'll ever come across - and even has its own private hot tub.

 We're fanatical about our amazing tabernacle - its unique style and high-end luxury is gorgeously glorious and ever so slightly bonkers.
 In the style of 19th century prefab travelling churches, it's meticulously hand-crafted from rust-proof and water-tight corrugated tin and features a screen made from reclaimed ecclesiastical shutters, a bespoke stained glass window and - wait for it - its very own pointy bell tower.